tnzx-project/tnzx-protocol/papers/visual-stratum/paper.md

 We present Visual Stratum, a family of protocols that create covert communication channels within standard cryptocurrency mining traffic.
 By exploiting the inherent randomness of proof-of-work share submissions, Visual Stratum embeds encrypted messages in fields that are entropy-equivalent to legitimate mining data (see Section 7.2 for the information-theoretic argument).
 The protocol introduces *Mining Gate*, a novel access control mechanism that binds communication bandwidth to active proof-of-work, simultaneously solving spam prevention, economic sustainability, and censorship resistance.

 Visual Stratum operates across three protocol generations.
 VS1 hides payloads in PNG chart images via LSB steganography.
 VS2 adds Stratum-level embedding and Mining Gate.
 VS3 specifies a multi-channel adaptive transport design with a theoretical bandwidth ceiling of ~195 KB/s when all four channels are active; the Stratum channel is implemented and tested, while the remaining channels (WebSocket, HTTP/2, PNG) are specified but not yet implemented.
-In maximum-stealth mode (Monero Stratum, with tnzxminer) the Stratum channel carries up to 5 bytes per share via ghost shares; with standard XMRig the Stratum embedding channel requires a TNZX-enhanced client.
+In maximum-stealth mode (Monero Stratum, with vs-miner) the Stratum channel carries up to 5 bytes per share via ghost shares; with standard XMRig the Stratum embedding channel requires a TNZX-enhanced client.
 VS-encoded shares are structurally valid Stratum JSON processed normally by VS-aware pools; ghost shares require a TNZX-aware pool configured to accept sub-difficulty submissions.

 We provide a security analysis demonstrating statistical undetectability of the Stratum embedding (encrypted payload bytes are entropy-equivalent to unmodified nonce values), perfect forward secrecy via ephemeral X25519 key exchange, and replay protection.
 A reference implementation of the core modules (Stratum embedding, E2E encryption, Mining Gate) validates the protocol on a RandomX-compatible testnet.
 The multi-channel transport layer (WebSocket, HTTP/2, PNG) is fully specified but not included in the published reference implementation.